4 Best Practices for Effective Security Surveillance Systems

 Why are high-resolution cameras important in surveillance systems?

-High-resolution cameras, particularly those with 4K resolution, ensure clarity in monitoring and recording, allowing businesses to accurately identify incidents and individuals, which is crucial for forensic reviews and situational awareness.
+High-resolution cameras, particularly those with 4K resolution, ensure clarity in monitoring and recording, allowing businesses to accurately identify incidents and individuals.
+This visual fidelity is crucial for forensic reviews, situational awareness, and supporting investigations, making high-resolution imaging a foundational element of effective surveillance.

 How do night vision capabilities enhance surveillance?